Luc Mbah a Moute: Minnesota Timberwolves (2013–2014)

 On 26 November 2013, Mbah a Moute was traded to the Minnesota Timberwolves for Derrick Williams.

 Philadelphia 76ers (2014–2015)

 On 23 August 2014, a three-team trade was completed, involving the Timberwolves, the Cleveland Cavaliers, and the Philadelphia 76ers.
 As part of the deal, Mbah a Moute and teammate Alexey Shved were traded to the Sixers, along with a 2015 first round draft pick from Cleveland.
 The Cavaliers received Kevin Love from Minnesota, whereas the Wolves received Andrew Wiggins and Anthony Bennett from Cleveland and Thaddeus Young from Philadelphia.
+It united him with Joel Embiid, a fellow Cameroonian he had invited to his Basketball Without Borders camp in 2011 and who had been selected by the 76ers with their 2014 first round pick.

 On 14 July 2015, Mbah a Moute signed with the Sacramento Kings once again.
 However, two days later, his contract was voided by the Kings after he failed his physical examination.
 Mbah a Moute felt he was mistreated by the Kings and filed grievance against the team.
 He later passed a medical test in order to compete for Team Africa at the 2015 NBA Africa exhibition game on 1 August.